-Opinion I have audited the accompanying performance statement of Murrindindi Shire Council (the council) which comprises the: description of municipality for the year ended 30 June 2021 • sustainable capacity indicators for the year ended 30 June 2021 • service performance indicators for the year ended 30 June 2021 • financial performance indicators for the year ended 30 June 2021 other information and certification of the performance statement.
-In my opinion, the performance statement presents fairly, in all material respects, the performance of the council for the year ended 30 June 2021 in accordance with the performance reporting requirements of Part 6 of the Local Government Act 1989.
-Basis for Opinion I have conducted my audit in accordance with the Audit Act 1994 which incorporates the Australian Standards on Assurance Engagements.
+Opinion I have audited the accompanying performance statement of Murrindindi Shire Council (the council) which comprises the: Basis for Opinion description of municipality for the year ended 30 June 2021 sustainable capacity indicators for the year ended 30 June 2021 service performance indicators for the year ended 30 June 2021 financial performance indicators for the year ended 30 June 2021 other information and certification of the performance statement.
+In my opinion, the performance of the council for the year ended 30 June 2021 in accordance with the performance reporting requirements of Part 6 of the Local Government Act 1989. incorporates the Australian Standards on Assurance Engagements.
 I further describe my responsibilities under that Act and those standards in the Auditor's Responsibilities for the Audit of the performance statement section of my report.
-My independence is established by the Constitution Act 1975.
-I and my staff are independent of the council in accordance with the ethical requirements o the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (the Code) that are relevant to my audit of the performance statement in Victoria and have also fulfilled our other ethica responsibilities in accordance with the Code.
+My independence is established by the Constitution Act 1975 .
+I and my staff are independent of the council in accordance with the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (the Code) that are relevant to my audit of the performance statement in Victoria and have also fulfilled our other ethical responsibilities in accordance with the Code.
 I believe that the audit evidence I have obtained is sufficient and appropriate to provide a basis for my opinion.
-Councillors' The Councillors are responsible for the preparation and fair presentation of responsibilities for the the performance statement in accordance with the performance reporting performance requirements of the Local Government Act 1989 and for such internal control statement as the Councillors determines is necessary to enable the preparation and fair presentation of the statement of performance that is free from material misstatement, whether due to fraud or error.
-Auditor's As required by the Audit Act 1994, my responsibility is to express an opinion responsibilities for the on the performance statement based on the audit.
-My objectives for the audi audit of the are to obtain reasonable assurance about whether the performance performance statement as a whole is free from material misstatement, whether due to statement fraud or error, and to issue an auditor's report that includes my opinion.
+Councillors' responsibilities for the performance statement The Councillors are responsible for the preparation and fair presentation of the performance statement in accordance with the performance reporting requirements of the Local Government Act 1989 and for such internal control as the Councillors determines is necessary to enable the preparation and fair presentation of the statement of performance that is free from material misstatement, whether due to fraud or error.
+Auditor's responsibilities for the audit of the performance statement As required by the Audit Act 1994 , my responsibility is to express an opinion on the performance statement based on the audit.
+My objectives for the audit are to obtain reasonable assurance about whether the performance statement as a whole is free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes my opinion.
 Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with the Australian Standards on Assurance Engagements will always detect a material misstatement when it exists.